Best Nursing Schools in Dallas, Texas

 Average Net Price: $28,518

 Concorde Career Colleges prepare students for success in a rewarding health care career by offering high-caliber training, real-world experience, and student-centered support.
-Students learn how to work in a professional environment while they are completing their studies.
 The Concorde blended education model combines online coursework and in-person labs with clinical experiences for students who may be far from traditional universities.
-The goal is to provide the best possible educational experience as well as a seamless pathway toward graduate school.

 Concorde Career College in Grand Prairie is the same nursing program as their Dallas location offering a Nursing Associate program, Practical/Vocational Nursing program, and a Registered Nurse to Bachelor of Science in Nursing degree program.
 Concorde Career College-Grand Prairie College of Nursing is an accredited institution that provides the highest quality education in the field of nursing.
 The RN to BSN program takes as little as two years and includes clinical rotations, lab skills, and hands-on learning opportunities.
-The school has a large number of resources available to help students succeed in their studies including online courses, free tutoring sessions, and state-of-the-art labs where you’ll practice your skills.
 The staff is highly trained and Concorde has partnerships with leading hospitals throughout the US, ensuring that students receive the best experience possible when they graduate.

 12. Texas Christian University